DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ---
 # Interact With The Page

-Test API provides a set of **actions** that enable you to interact with the webpage.
+Test API provides a set of **actions** you can use to interact with the page.

 They are implemented as methods in the [test controller](../../reference/test-api/testcontroller/README.md) object.
 You can call them in a chained fashion.